semiprime/pygenda/docs/known_issues.md

 * In untranslated languages, there can be some awkward mixing of languages of fixed and generated content (e.g. "2. to last Sonntag of month")

-* Newline behaviour in Notes field in Event dialog is not user-friendly.
-  Possible improvements: display a note in the field when it is empty;
-  a config option to swap with/without-modifier behaviours.
+* Newline behaviour in the Notes field in Event and Todo dialogs is not user-friendly.
+Possible improvements: display a note in the field when it is empty; a config option to swap with/without-modifier behaviours.

+* There are accelerators to go to Time/Repeats/Alarm... subtabs for Event editing.
+The same should exist for Todo editing.

 * In code, various places marked with '!!' indicating known bugs or temporary/placeholder implementations.